Professional Student Loan Caps Omit Nursing

 • Theology

-The release of the proposed rule opened a 30-day comment period, with comments due on March 2.
-This comment period gives an opportunity to weigh in on why ED must include post-baccalaureate nursing degrees in the professional definition.
+The release of the proposed rule opened a public comment period, giving stakeholders the opportunity to weigh in on why the Department of Education must include post-baccalaureate nursing degrees in the professional definition.
+Over 80,000 comments were received.

 What We’re Doing: